Who is Water Mission?

 - Personal and growing relationship with Jesus Christ

-– Bachelor’s degree in Electrical Engineering preferred (Civil, Chemical, Environmental, and other Engineering degrees considered).
+- Bachelor’s degree in Electrical or Civil Engineering – (Chemical, Environmental, and other Engineering degrees considered).
 Preference will be given to candidates with experience with solar (PV) systems

-– Knowledgeable skills with office computer programs (Microsoft Word, Excel, Outlook) and familiarity with engineering programs such as AutoCAD, EPANET, Microsoft Project, etc.
+- Knowledgeable skills with office computer programs (Microsoft Word, Excel, Outlook) and engineering programs such as EPANET, Microsoft Project, AutoCAD, etc.

 - Excellent relationship skills

 - Excellent analytical skills